sambyers/mm-remote-theme-test/_posts/2019-10-18-archiving-configurations-from-cisco-dna-center.md

 This utility can easily be extended to suit your needs, like copying the configurations to a remote location.

-Also, now that you've seen the DNA Center API in action, do you have any ideas or use cases it could be use for?
+Also, now that you've seen the DNA Center API in action, do you have any ideas or use cases it could be used for?

 Thanks for reading and I hope this was helpful!